arg0NNY/BetterAnimations/docs/usage/modules.md

 > Backdrop animations can alter the&nbsp;static styles of&nbsp;the&nbsp;backdrop.

 > [!TIP]
-> This module hides [Overflow](./advanced-animation-settings#overflow) setting as it has no effect
+> This module hides the [Overflow](./advanced-animation-settings#overflow) setting as it has no effect
-> due to the fact that backdrop occupies Discord's window entirely and can't have overflow.
+> because backdrop occupies the Discord's window entirely, which can't be overflown.

 ## Members Sidebar <Badge type="tip" text="Reveal" />